wilmeralmazan/google-doh-mikrotik/README.md

 1. Download the file dns-doh.rsc
 2. Upload the file to the router
-3. Run the script:  /import dh-config.rsc
+3. Run the script:  /import dns-doh.rsc